AndrewTweddle/fpinscala/README.md

 2. When using foldRight, consider using foldLeft on the reversed list or a mutable local variable for greater efficiency and safety against stack overflows.
    _Edit: Not necessary...
 The [Scala 2.11.0 implementation](https://github.com/scala/scala/blob/v2.11.0/src/library/scala/collection/immutable/List.scala#L399) does this already_
 3. Nil: List[B] is necessary in fold calls to bind the return type.
 Just Nil is probably sufficient in the implementation as the type is already bound.
+4. In pattern matches, see if there is a way to make the last clause a "case _ => ...", as this ensures that all scenarios have been covered.

 ## Thoughts